holidaycheck/apprenticeship/_apprenticeship/interview-process.md

   - title: On-Site Interviews
     icon: bubbles
     text: In this step there will be a set of interviews in our offices.
-It will be one pair-programming, one with our "People.Team" and two more that will be with people outside of tech, so we get the chance to learn about other views.
+It will be one pair-programming, one with our "People.Team" (formerly known as HR) and two more that will be with people outside of tech, so we get the chance to learn about other views.
   - title: Final Decision
     icon: check